The varied cultural life of the Somali includes both traditional activities and,

 SBC Radio - Private, Puntland

-Websites (Uncountable) must of those sites are managed Somalis overseas
+Websites (Uncountable) most of those sites are managed Somalis overseas

 Dayniile.com - Private, organized by Somalis in Sweden